melvyniandrag/Linux_Lecture_Notes/Week13/Readme.md

 ## digital sign and verify

 ## import your own secret key from a thumbdrive
 Always back up your keys.
+Save your ascii private key on a thumbdrive and hide it.
+You can import it on another machine.

 ## keyserver
 I already told you where my key is, it's on the ubuntu keyserver.
 I've also uploaded my key to the mit keyserver, but the server is hit or miss if it's online.
 I always get a proxy error when using that server, and I've seen this issue documented at least on Reddit https://www.reddit.com/r/pgp/comments/aorc6a/mit_lookup_fails_with_502_and_503/ This would be a big pain if you had written some script that was making curl requests to the mit server and the server was down.